 You need to learn the most common codes and use a reference for the rest of them.
 If you check them every flight, you will get good at interpreting NOTAMs.

-For the unusual ones, I created a searchable PDF for you.
-It has all of the NOTAM, METAR and TAF acronyms.
+For the times you forget the acronyms, I created a searchable PDF for you.

 6. Effective Time